Glebe Island Bridge: Operation, replacement and decline

-In 1995 the bridge was decommissioned being made redundant with opening of the adjacent Anzac Bridge, and remains in a permanently open position with no access to pedestrians or vehicular traffic.
+In 1995 the bridge was decommissioned being made redundant with opening of the adjacent high level 'new Glebe Island Bridge', which was renamed the Anzac Bridge in 1998.
+The replaced bridge remains in a permanently open position with no access to pedestrians or vehicular traffic.
 The bridge was operated and used for access by cyclists in the annual Spring Cycle in October until 2008.

 On 18 April 1989 the bridge was listed on the (now defunct) Register of the National Estate.

 A 2009 structural assessment found the bridge in "very poor condition" and in April 2013 a new report found that it had deteriorated further.
-City of Sydney Council and the community groups lobbied the state government to restore the structure and reopen the bridge for pedestrian and cyclists.
-A cost–benefit report by ACIL Allen consultants for Transport for NSW on options for the bridge was released in September 2013.
-In 2015, it was suggested the bridge could be reused to extend the Inner West Light Rail as part of the White Bay redevelopment.